amminer/ansifier/README.md

 Thanks to the maintainers of:

-* [Pillow](https://github.com/python-pillow/Pillow) for implementing all those image scaling algorithms
+* [Pillow](https://github.com/python-pillow/Pillow) for dealing with reading and scaling images

 * [OpenCV](https://docs.opencv.org/4.5.4/d1/dfb/intro.html) for dealing with reading video files